wavefrontHQ/integrations/kudu/README.md

 ### Setup

-Copy the script onto each Kudu node.
+- Copy the script onto each Kudu node.
-This script uses the Requests library so ensure that it is installed on each node.
+- This script uses the Requests library.
+Ensure that it is installed on each node:
+`pip install requests`

 ### Usage: